sketchware/sketchware.github.io/docs/component-calendar.md

 | Number   | Value to add                                                       | No       |

-## setValue
+### setValue

-setValue is used to set a specific time value on a Calendar component.
+Set a specific time value on a Calendar component.

 ![set value](assets/calendar/set-value.png)